cactobyte/cactobyte/README.md

 # Hi there 👋

-Currently studying @ University of Exeter
+Year 2 Computer Science Undergraduate @ University of Exeter
 <br/>